harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - With the ecosystem now using each others packages more, we needed a stricter way and less buggy way to communicate package APIs, hense the shift of things towards TypeScript

-- Rollup grew out of the frastrations of the webpack API and documentation -->
+- Rollup grew out of the frustrations of the webpack API and documentation -->

 ---